Of copulas, quantiles, ranks and spectra: An $L_1$-approach to spectral analysis: Introduction

-\section{Introduction.}
+\section{Introduction}

-\subsection{The location-scale paradigm.}
+\subsection{The location-scale paradigm}

-Whether linear or not, most traditional time series models are of the conditional location/scale type: conditional on past values $Y_{t-1},Y_{t-2}, \ldots$, the random variable $Y_t$ satisfies an equation of the form
+Whether linear or not, most traditional time series models are of the conditional location/scale type: {conditionally} on past values $Y_{t-1},Y_{t-2}, \ldots$\,, the random variable $Y_t$ is of the form

-where $\{\varepsilon_t \}_{t \in \IZ}$ is white noise, and $\varepsilon _t$ is independent of $Y_{t-1},Y_{t-2}, \ldots \ $.
-The $(Y_{t-1},Y_{t-2}, \ldots \ )$-measurable functions $\psi $ and $\sigma $ are (conditional) location and scale functions, possibly para\-metrized by some~$\varthetab$.
-Equation~(\ref{locscale}) may characterize a data-generating process -- in which case ``$=$" is to be considered as ``almost sure equality" -- or, more generally, it simply describes $Y_t$'s conditional (on $Y_{t-1},Y_{t-2}, \ldots \ $) distribution -- and ``$=$" is to be interpreted as ``equality in (conditional) distribution".
+where $\{\varepsilon_t \}_{t \in\IZ}$ is white noise (either strong or weak, depending on the authors -- here, by white noise we throughout mean strong, i.e., independent white noise), and $\varepsilon_t$ is independent of (in the case of weak white noise, orthogonal to) $Y_{t-1},Y_{t-2}, \ldots $\,.
+The $(Y_{t-1},Y_{t-2}, \ldots)$-measurable functions $\psi $ and $\sigma $ are (conditional) location and scale functions, possibly para\-metrized by some $\varthetab$.
+Equation (\ref {locscale}) may characterize a data-generating process -- in which case ``$=$'' in (\ref{locscale}) is to be considered as ``almost sure equality'' -- or, more generally, it simply describes $Y_t$'s conditional (on $Y_{t-1},Y_{t-2}, \ldots$) distribution -- and ``$=$'' is to be interpreted as ``equality in (conditional) distribution''.
 Such distinction is, however, irrelevant from a statistical point of view, as it has no impact on likelihoods.

-In model \eqref{locscale}, the distribution of $Y_t $ conditional on $Y_{t-1},Y_{t-2}, \ldots \ $ is nothing but the distribution of $\varepsilon_t$, rescaled by the conditional scale parameter $ \sigma (Y_{t-1},Y_{t-2}, \ldots \ )$ and shifted by the conditional location parameter $\psi (Y_{t-1},Y_{t-2}, \ldots \ )$.
+In model \eqref{locscale}, the distribution of $Y_t $ conditional on $Y_{t-1},Y_{t-2}, \ldots$ is nothing but the distribution of $\varepsilon_t$, rescaled by the conditional scale parameter $ \sigma (Y_{t-1},Y_{t-2}, \ldots)$ and shifted by the conditional location parameter $\psi(Y_{t-1},Y_{t-2}, \ldots)$.
 Sophisticated as they may be, the mappings

-only can account for a very limited type of the dynamics of the process $\{Y_t\}_{t \in \IZ} $.
-The dynamics of volatility provided by this model are quite poor, being of a pure rescaling nature.
-In particular no impact of past values on skewness, kurtosis, tails, can be reflected.
-All standardized conditional distributions strictly coincide with that of $\varepsilon$, and all conditional $\tau$-quantiles, hence all values at risk, follow, irrespective of $\tau$, from those of $\varepsilon$ via one single linear transformation.
+only can account for a very limited type of dynamics for the process $\{ Y_t\}_{t \in\IZ} $.
+The volatility dynamics for such models, for instance, are quite poor, being of a pure rescaling nature.
+In particular, no impact of past values on skewness, kurtosis, tails, can be reflected.
+All standardized conditional distributions strictly coincide with that of $\varepsilon$, and all conditional $\tau$-quantiles, hence all values at risk, follow, {irrespectively} of $\tau$, from those of $\varepsilon$ via one single linear transformation.